 Well, after a few delays caused by a couple of dreaded the “C” diseases (Cancer and Covid), we have finally been able to venture out of our apartment and do a little exploring once again.
 It seems that our travels for awhile will be limited to Portugal as the borders in Europe are not all open yet and flying anywhere right now is not only a little risky but downright complicated.
 So we’re happy to just take this time to get to know Portugal a little better.

-After a rather wet fall and cold winter in Lisbon, we decided to head south in search of sun.
-We opted for Marrakech, to enjoy the hamans and spas, as well as, of course, explore the city itself.
+After a rather wet fall and cold winter in Lisbon we decided to head south in search of sun.
+We opted for Marrakesh, to enjoy the hamans and spas, as well as, of course, explore the city itself.
 My earliest memories of Marrakesh come from the song Marrakesh Express by Crosby Stills & Nash.
-I listened to that album over and over again as a teenager, charmed by lyrics and the excitement of taking a train from Casablanca to Marrakech.
+I listened to that album over and over again as a teenager, charmed by lyrics and the excitement of taking a train from Casablanca to Marrakesh.

-The above magazine is something I recently created, mostly from the content of this blog, which is about our travels and what we’ve been up to over the past year.
+This magazine is something I recently created from the content of this blog, which is about our travels and what we’ve been up to over the past year.
 In my previous life I was a magazine publisher and frankly, I’ve missed the process of putting a magazine together.
 So I decided to make one from all the photography I’ve gathered and stories I’ve posted on this blog.
 Thanks to short-run printing, I’ve also printed a few copies, but just for family.
-A version without the ads is available here: https://indd.adobe.com/view/70cfd3f5-88cb-4657-9adf-411fab1094e5

 Anyone considering biking in Portugal, there’s an essential tool you must have and that’s the National Cycling Network guidebook, which maps out nearly 5,000 km of routes and includes GPS tracks in KML and GPX file formats, so you can follow the routes on your smartphone.
 As well, the guide has great photography and descriptions, so you have a really good idea of what your trip will entail before you begin.